 Amazon Prime Day, The New Star Retinal Serum From Korea

-Meditherapy's Retinal Skin Booster Serum Hits #1 on Amazon Prime Day, Loved for Its Gentle, Multi-Tasking FormulaSEOUL, SOUTH KOREA, August 12, 2025 /EINPresswire / -- During this year's Amazon Prime Day, Meditherapy , the Seoul-based next-generation K-beauty brand, made waves with its Retinal Skin Booster Serum taking the top spot in the Retinal Serum category, becoming the new star of the retinal market.
+Meditherapy's Retinal Skin Booster Serum Hits #1 on Amazon Prime Day, Loved for Its Gentle, Multi-Tasking FormulaSEOUL, SOUTH KOREA, August 12, 2025 /EINPresswire / -- During this year's Amazon Prime Day, Meditherapy , the Seoul-based next-generation K-beauty brand, made waves with its Retinal Skin Booster Serum taking the top spot in the Retinal Serum category in the US, becoming the new star of the retinal market.

 What sets this serum apart is its use of retinAL, a more advanced and effective form of vitamin A compared to regular retinol.
 While retinol requires multiple conversion steps in the skin to become active, retinAL acts one step closer to the skin's active retinoic acid, delivering faster and more potent results.
 This means users see improvements sooner, smoother wrinkles, firmer skin, and enhanced radiance, without the irritation commonly associated with traditional retinol products.